chefbe-dot-net/revision-zero.org/content/dynamic/please-be-kind-with-my-path-callee.md

 keywords:
 - ruby
 ---
-In almost every ruby project, I end up manipulating paths in some way.
+In almost every ruby project, we end up manipulating paths in some way.
 If not in the application or the library itself, at least in the tests, for isolating fixtures for example.
 Paths are everywhere, everytime.

-In my opinion, ruby itself provides rather poor tools for manipulating paths: `File.join`, `File.dirname`, `File.extname`, etc. Also `Pathname`, that however belongs to the standard library, not to core. `Pathname` should probably be refactored and enhanced, and is not a very idomatic way to capture paths as far as I know.
+In my opinion, ruby itself provides rather poor tools for manipulating paths: `File.join`, `File.dirname`, `File.extname`, etc. Also `Pathname`.
+But it belongs to the standard library, not to the core.
+In addition for some needed refactoring and enhancement, `Pathname` is not a very idomatic way to capture paths, as far as I know.
 In the community, the idiomatic way to capture a path seems to be a String, period.

-Well, the situation is a bit more complicated.
-Stuff could hopefully be slightly improved provided we have an agreement on how path are recognized.
+The situation is a bit more complicated.
+Stuff could hopefully be slightly improved provided that we have an agreement on how path are to be recognized.
 This post is thus a request for comments about such an agreement!

 ## A caller/callee contract...